Mriganka-github/Exploratory-Data-Analysis/README.md

 # Part 3: Prescriptive statistics

-●	The marketing manager has asked you the following questions, please provide the answers along with summarized data supporting your answer.
+●	The marketing manager has asked the following questions, please provide the answers along with summarized data supporting your answer.

 1. What are the top 3 “Place_in_India”  on the basis of column “Level 4” for the year 2020 and 2022 separately ?